Breast Lift

 Advantages

-– Asymmetry, with one breast positioned lower than the other.
+•One breast sits lower than the other.

 Pros